 Adaptive is located in the United States.
 If you are located outside the United States—such as in the European Economic Area (EEA), the United Kingdom (UK), or Switzerland—and you submit personal information to Adaptive, that information will be transferred to the United States and other jurisdictions in which we or our vendors operate.
 The data protection laws in these jurisdictions may not be equivalent to those in your jurisdiction of residence.
 Adaptive will take steps to ensure that your personal information is subject to appropriate safeguards, including, where required, by implementing appropriate adequacy measures, such as the EU standard contractual clauses (as approved by the European Commission) for the transfer of personal data to processors established in third countries.
 The current form for the standard contractual clauses can be found at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en.
-For additional information regarding the mechanism under which your personal data is transferred outside of the EEA/UK, you may contact us as set forth below, in section 15 Contact and Comments.
+For additional information regarding the mechanism under which your personal data is transferred outside of the EEA/UK, you may contact us as set forth below, in Section 16 – Contact Us.

 Access, amendment and deletion.
 You may request to review, make amendments, have deleted, or otherwise exercise your rights, under applicable privacy laws, over your personal information that we hold, subject to certain limitations under applicable law.
-You may submit a request to us related to your personal information by emailing us at email@example.com.
+You may submit a request to us related to your personal information by utilizing our Data Subject Request Portal or emailing us at email@example.com.
 Please note that we may maintain copies of information that you have updated, modified, or deleted, in our business records and in the normal course of our business operations, as permitted or required by applicable law.
 Your access to or correction of your personal information is subject to applicable legal restrictions and the availability of such information.
 Further, we may take reasonable steps to verify your identity before granting such access or making corrections.

 We may not always be able to fully address your request, for example if it would impact the duty of confidentiality that we owe to others, if we are legally entitled to deal with the request in a different way, or if relevant exemptions apply to some or all of the personal information subject to the request.

-We have implemented security measures to protect the personal information we collect from unauthorized access or disclosure, including technical and organizational security measures to safeguard and secure the personal information we collect.
+We have implemented security measures designed to protect the personal information we collect from unauthorized access or disclosure, including technical and organizational security measures designed to safeguard and secure the personal information we collect.
 Despite this, data security cannot always be guaranteed.
 If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of your account has been compromised), please immediately notify us at firstname.lastname@example.org.
 In addition, you or anyone on your behalf are specifically requested not to send to us any health information or other sensitive personal information via email or via our external website outside of information related to the purchasing of T-Detect; for information related to our clonoSEQ services, such information may be submitted in Adaptive’s secure Diagnostics Portal.

 Adaptive Biotechnologies Corporation

-1551 Eastlake Avenue East, Suite 200
+1165 Eastlake Avenue East,

 Seattle, Washington 98102, USA